nhsconnect/gpconnect/pages/tasks/tasks.md

 ## Purpose ##

-Demonstrates the ability to manage tasks across care settings and organisational boundaries to improve the quality and timeliness of care being provided to patients by enabling health professionals to share information or request a task be performed in real time:
+Demonstrates the ability to manage tasks across care settings and organisational boundaries by enabling health professionals to share information or request a task be performed in real time.

 ## Scenarios ##